kb100/signal-authenticator/README.md

 # signal-authenticator

 PAM module for two-factor authentication through [signal](https://github.com/WhisperSystems/Signal-Android).

-Depends on
+This project is HIGHLY EXPERIMENTAL (pull requests welcome), has never been audited, and has been minimally tested.

-This project is HIGHLY EXPERIMENTAL (pull requests welcome), has never been audited, has been minimally tested.
 DO NOT USE unless you understand the risks.
 That said, it works ;)

 ## Requirements